Frijol/PIR/README.md

 * +5V on the PIR goes to Vin on Tessel's GPIO bank (this pin is 5V when Tessel is powered over USB)
 * GND goes to any of the various GND pins on Tessel.
 There's one right next to Vin on the GPIO bank.
-* OUT, the signal pin, goes to any of Tessel's various digital (G) pins.
+* OUT, the signal pin, goes to any of Tessel's digital pins which support interrupts.
 Note that the signal works on a maximum of 3.3V.

 I've left the PIR sensor in the retriggering position ([H for the Adafruit one](https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/testing-a-pir)), so the signal pin will be pulled high as long as the sensor detects movement.